Brevard County Library System: History

 The first library in Brevard County was founded in 1895 in Cocoa, FL.
 One room was rented for five dollars a month, and women in the community would take turns volunteering to run it.
 The books and supplies were donated by local citizens.
 By 1959, four other libraries were established in the county, and Florida Statute 150 gave funding to these libraries in agreement that they would serve all residents.
 The first five public libraries in the county were Cocoa, Cocoa Beach, Eau Gallie, Melbourne, and one servicing North Brevard in Titusville.
 With the Space Program boom in the 1960s, Brevard County's population grew, and the five libraries were expanded to nine.
 By November 1972, it was necessary for voters to approve a tax referendum that would establish a Library Tax District to fund the growing library system's budget.
 Currently, there are seventeen libraries within the Brevard County Library System.

 In 1989, the Central Brevard Library moved to a building contributed by Florida Today.
 It was the first library in the county to discard the print card catalog and move to an electronic card catalog.

-The first library in Merritt Island was housed in a trailer within a parking lot with books donated through a community book drive.
+The Merritt Island Library was established in 1965 by a group of residents who formed a "Friends of the Library" group to support the creation and construction of a library.
+It was first housed in a trailer within a parking lot with books donated through a community book drive.
+To raise funds, the legislature asked for a tax district, and a referendum was held, leading to the establishment of the Merritt Island Library Tax District.
+The first tax district board was appointed by Gov. Hayden Burns on December 30, 1965.
+The library moved to the Civil Defense Building in 1966, which was built with a federal grant of $200,000 in 1969.
+In 1972, the library was incorporated into the County Library System, and the first contract was signed in 1976.
+The tax district still owns the building and maintains the grounds.
+The library circulates over 200,000 items per year, has a collection of around 80,000 items, and provides meeting rooms for over 700 meetings per year.
+The board oversees a budget of over $100,000 per year, which is used to care for the building and supplement the county budget.

 The F. T. DeGroodt Public Library was completed in June 1992 and is a 22,300 square foot facility which was built in the western area west of 1–95 in Palm Bay.
 The original Palm Bay Public Library was then renovated and remained open to serve the residents in the northeast area of Palm Bay.
 With the addition of this second library in Palm Bay the total number of libraries rose to fourteen (14) in the Brevard County Library System.